PavlopoulosLab/SCALA/README.md

     '--threads' or '-t' :The number of threads to be used for each step of the analysis.

-pyscenic_local.py run will generate 3 files, located in the predefined output folder ('--outputFolder' or '-o' ): adjacencies.*.tsv, auc.*.loom and nes.score.*.csv. auc.*.loom contains all the necessary information for visualizing the inferred Regulons in scAnner.
-This loom can be finally uploaded to http://scanner.pavlopouloslab.info/ , and in particular under the scRNA-seq Gene Regulatory Network analysis tab, in order to proceed with regulon visualization.
+pyscenic_local.py run will generate 3 files, located in the predefined output folder ('--outputFolder' or '-o' ): adjacencies.*.tsv, auc.*.loom and nes.score.*.csv. auc.*.loom contains all the necessary information for visualizing the inferred Regulons in SCALA.
+This loom can be finally uploaded to http://SCALA.pavlopouloslab.info/ , and in particular under the scRNA-seq Gene Regulatory Network analysis tab, in order to proceed with regulon visualization.

 The required files can be found in the following links.
-They can also be retrieved automatically during the installation of scAnner, using the "install_datasets.sh" script.
+They can also be retrieved automatically during the installation of SCALA, using the "install_datasets.sh" script.

 Feather Files: